creativelifeform/nebula-web/README.md

 ### Environment

 You'll need to set up a couple of environment variables, examples can be found in the `.env.example` file

+## Video

+The workflow for video creation that I've found works best is

+1. Create your video in iMovie
+2. For YouTube you can upload direct to YouTube from iMovie
+3. For the hero video, save as a raw MP4 with the highest possible quality
+4. Use [Handbrake](https://handbrake.fr) to compress/encode the video
+5. TODO: Find best way to create a gif from an iMovie video